kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. Completion of the registration workflow for the Django-backend version of Futtech.
-2. The felt-sense of depth in the relation I have established with ball, whether be off the wall or off my feet, knee, sole/ankle and chest.
+2. The felt-sense of depth in the relation I have established with the ball, whether be off the wall or off my feet, knee, sole/ankle and chest.
 3. Thusfar satisfaction in the quality of the low quantity network connection I am maintaining in a minimalistic fashion.

 ### 🔭 <b>3 Fails & Lessons Learned</b>